 A second conflict known as the Second Maroon War broke out from 1795 to 1796.

-Duncan Robertson (1781 - 1850) was the third son of James and Isabella Robertson.
-His father James had settled in Callander, Scotland.
-Perhaps encouraged by his namesake uncle or his cousin John who was also already in Jamaica (see below), Duncan is believed to have arrived in Jamaica by around 1801 ('in his early 20s' - it was said he had lived in Jamaica for 'nearly fifty years' when he died).
+Duncan Robertson (1781 - 1850) was the third son of James and Isabella Robertson (nee Graham/Grahame).
+His father James Robertson, a Minister, had settled in Callander, Scotland.
+Perhaps encouraged by his namesake uncle or his cousin John Robertson (born 1771) who was also already in Jamaica, Duncan is believed to have arrived in Jamaica by around 1801 ('in his early 20s' - it was said he had lived in Jamaica for 'nearly fifty years' when he died in 1850).

-Duncan Robertson was an attorney and acted in that role for both his uncle's property Friendship and his cousin's property Belmont/Bellemont - and (it is said) possibly later inherited them.
+Duncan Robertson was an attorney and acted in that role for both his uncle's property Friendship and his cousin John's property Belmont/Bellemont - and (it is said) possibly later inherited them.

-Duncan Robertson junior had several children with Ann Henegan, described in the registers as a 'free mulatto' and later a 'free person of colour'.
+Duncan Robertson ('junior')(1781 - 1850) had several children with Ann Henegan.
+Ann was described in the registers as a 'free mulatto' and later as a 'free person of colour'.

 Who was Ann Henegan?

-Ann Henegan may be connected with (or be the daughter of) Matthew Henegan, likely a white man, and an unknown African woman.
+It is not yet clear who Ann Henegan was.
+She may be somehow connected with (or be the daughter of) Matthew Henegan, likely a white man, and an unknown African woman.

 From 1806 to 1826 - children born to Duncan Robertson and Ann Henegan